 If you believe that there is a mistake on your return and if that mistake is significant, meaning you owe $5,000 or more in back taxes to the government, then you may want to consider hiring a representative to help you.
 Once you get into a situation where there is an audit and adjustments are being made, then the penalty conversation comes into play.
 The more adjustments that are made on the return, the more it increases the likelihood that the auditor is going to penalize the taxpayer.

-Due to the circumstances in a lot of the audits, we are not able to make much of an adjustment in terms of the tax due, but where our firm makes a substantial difference is on the penalty portion.
-Even in situations where we have taxpayers who under-report millions of dollars in income, oftentimes, we have been able to explain that away or to negate criminal penalties or things.
+Due to the circumstances, in a lot of the audits, we are not able to make much of an adjustment in terms of the tax due, but where our firm makes a substantial difference is on the penalty portion.
+Even in situations where we have taxpayers who under-report millions of dollars in income, oftentimes, we have been able to explain it away and/or negate criminal penalties.

 There are monetary savings to working with a representative.
 There are also time savings because we make the audit process much more efficient.
 We will move it along quickly because we know the auditors.
 We know how they think.
-We know how their interactions are with their manager.
-We know the process like the back of our hand because we do this all the time.
+We know how they interact with their manager.
+We know the process like the back of our hand because this is what our firm does.

 A tax attorney will look at this from a cost-benefit perspective.
 I will not have a taxpayer hire our firm as a representative unless we think that there is value to be provided.

-There is no sense in giving us a retainer and us not being able to do anything for you.
+There is no sense in giving us a retainer if we are unable to provide a worthwhile service to you.
 There needs to be clear value in what we are providing.

 Can I Just Use My CPA?